XtoInfinity/konnex_admin/README.md

 - Share important announcements through the admin dashboard.
 - Create Polls in order to survey your user base.
 - Add Articles/FAQs into the support system for the end-user.

+To run the application
+- npm i
+- npm start

+To build the application
+- npm run build